kumoru/kumoru-docs.github.io/includes/_applications.md

 environment | -e | String containing a KEY=value environment variable that will be passed to the containers.
 You may specify multiple of these rule | -r  | String containing tag=weight (i.e. latest=100).
 You may specify multiple of these and doing so will cause multiple deployments (1 for each tag) port | -p | String standard docker port mapping (i.e. 80:8080 where 80 is the frontend port and 8080 is the port accessible in the container).
-You may specify multiple of these tags | -t | String to be used as an identifier.
+You may specify multiple of these labels | -l| String to be used as an identifier.
 You may specify multiple of these metadata | -m | JSON string of arbitrary metadata

 Concept | CLI Arguement | Description